 The domestic cat is a prime example of an obligate carnivore, as are all of the other felids (Pierson 2008).
-1

 According to Keller, "Dogs ... are actually omnivores.
 An omnivore has a more flexible diet and can easily eat both meat and vegetables."
-I agree dogs can digest both meat and carbs, but I disagree that dogs are fundamentally omnivores, or they would healthfully thrive eating high carb diets, but they don't.
+However, while dogs can digest both meat and carbs, they are not fundamentally omnivores, otherwise they would healthfully thrive eating high carb diets, but they don't.